 Astaxanthin for Cholesterol

-Early research suggests that astaxanthin may provide a positive effect on triglyceride levels, promote healthy cholesterol levels.12 Like other potential astaxanthin uses, further study will be needed to determine how astaxanthin may help with cholesterol.
+Early research suggests that astaxanthin may provide a positive effect on triglyceride levels and promote healthy cholesterol levels.12

 Astaxanthin for Reproductive Health